 To begin taking distributions, or to change your distributions, download and return the Distribution/Direct Rollover Form (MD-005).

 Please note that all payments are taxable in the calendar year you receive the money.
 We are also required to apply mandatory withholding for federal or any applicable state income taxes, although in some instances you may opt out of this withholding.

 If you are married and your vested balance is equal to or more than $1,000, you must choose the Qualified Joint and Survivor Annuity, unless your spouse consents in writing to another form of payment.

-For more information about your distribution options, please see the MERS Defined Contribution Plan Member Handbook, available here.
+For more information about your distribution options, please see the MERS Defined Contribution Plan Member Handbook.

 When it comes to investing, it’s important to understand all your options, needs and goals.
 That’s the first step to finding an investment strategy that best suits you.
 Even if you are a confident investor, it’s a good idea to make a regular evaluation of your investment choices.
 The MERS Defined Contribution Plan and the Defined Contribution portion of the Hybrid Plan have four strategic investment categories designed to help you meet your retirement goals.
 This streamlined approach offers a simple way to choose investments.
 You should also consult your financial advisor when choosing your investments.
-For more information, please read Understanding the MERS Investment Menu and the Investment Menu Summary.
+For more information, please read Understanding the MERS Investment Menu.

 The MERS Defined Contribution & Hybrid Plan Investment Menu consists of: